ZachFara/concept-paths/README.md

 - Larger Project base stuff:
     - Implement a seed that propgates throughout the repository
     - DONE!
 Create a script which runs everything end to end
-    - Implement another LLM
+    - DONE!
+Implement another LLM
-    - Implement another axis besides sentiment
+    - DONE!
+Implement another axis besides sentiment

 - Immediate organizational problems:
     - DONE!
 Break out the outputs to send stuff to different places so that we don't have everything going to the same place